Capri 14.2

 Many of the people in our fleet are husbands and wives or fathers and children sailing together, so it’s truly family-oriented—more than any other fleet in the club.
 The front of the fleet is sharp, with club and fleet champions duking it out, so it’s a good place to measure your skill.

 We race under the national C14.2 rules and the most important one to know about requires a minimum of two people on the crew and a minimum crew weight of 300 pounds.
-We allow one person in the boat if you carry enough (secure) ballast to bring the weight of the person-plus-ballast to 300 pounds.
-The reason we stick to that rule is that a light boat has a tremendous advantage in light air.
-If you’re racing with a child you might also need some ballast to meet the minimum weight.
+We allow one person in the boat if you carry enough (secure) ballast to bring the weight of the person, plus ballast, to 300 pounds.
+We stick to that rule because a light boat has a tremendous advantage in light air.
+If you’re racing with a child, you might need some ballast to meet the minimum weight.

 Here are the local rules for the fleet.

-There have been two formal protests in some 20 years of racing at TTL (we tried to talk them out of it).
+In some 20 years of racing at TTL, there have been two formal protests (we tried to talk them out of it).
 If you foul another boat or a mark, you take your turns.
-Also, it’s wise during warm weather to come armed with a water blaster.
-You’ll see why.
+Also, it’s wise to come armed with a water blaster during warm weather.
+You’ll see why!

 Fleet Captain: Ron Simzyk